hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 	* `num_local_ssds` - (Optional) The amount of local SSD disks that will be attached to each preemptible worker node.
 Defaults to 0.

+* `instance_flexibility_policy` (Optional) Instance flexibility Policy allowing a mixture of VM shapes and provisioning models.

+    * `instance_selection_list` - (Optional) List of instance selection options that the group will use when creating new VMs.
+      * `machine_types` - (Optional) Full machine-type names, e.g. `"n1-standard-16"`.

+      * `rank` - (Optional) Preference of this instance selection.
+A lower number means higher preference.
+Dataproc will first try to create a VM based on the machine-type with priority rank and fallback to next rank based on availability.
+Machine types and instance selections with the same priority have the same preference.

 - - -